 Let’s face it, it’s called bodybuilding for a reason, you must become very astute and in-tune to it.

-So what’s more important strength training or bodybuilding?
+more important strength training or bodybuilding?

 The simplest and easiest way I can answer that after over three decades of training is: for the most part, this depends large in part by what your goals are.
 If you wish to develop overall quality muscle mass, then both are!

 If you are more interested in general conditioning using strength training as a tool to reach your conditioning or sports related goal, then strength training should be the tool you use the most.